coderefinery/git-intro/content/guide.md

 exercises to avoid that participants will fall behind the instructor.
 At one point a student did not follow the file edits of the instructor, and to correct the mistake they had to do a manual merge, which they were not ready for.

-### Different ways to present

-The whole lesson covers why you would use git, how to use it, and practical tips.
-The earlier lessons are long, the later ones go quite fast.

-The "Basics" section is the core of how to use git, and from there sections do just what they say.
-"Basics", "Branching and merging", and "Conflict resolution" are the shortest basics of git (collaboration is another lesson).

-"Motivation", "Basics" and "Sharing repositories online" is the shortest path to a single-user Dropbox-like usage.

-If your audience doesn't need to be taught the "how" and only the "why", you can present sections "Motivation" and "Tips", which should explain the high-level picture, and they should use git better, if they already know the basics.

-*Optional sections:*
-For a complete beginner exposed to version control the half day schedule is too long.
-These section can be skipped:

-- "Using the Git staging area" can be skipped but is somewhat useful.
-  It would also make a good homework or advanced assignment.

-- "Git under the hood" can be skipped if time is tight - it is not important to typical use.

-- The short section "Sharing repositories online GitHub" is here to give people a very simple taste of remote mirroring, and can be skipped we are exposed to GitHub in another lesson on the same afternoon.
-Otherwise it can be skipped or moved to another module.

-- The "In-browser session" can be taught to audiences who need to be able to commit to existing repositories (e.g. documentation, webpages, ...) but may not want to use command line.

 ### How to use the exercises